 - Transfer credit refers to credit from a degree program either at Garrett-Evangelical or another ATS accredited seminary applied towards the completion of a degree at Garrett-Evangelical.
 Course work must have been completed within the last 10 years to be considered for transfer credit. - Maximum credit granted for related course work toward a Garrett-Evangelical degree program is as follows: MDiv 40 semester hours if transferring from another 3-year MDiv degree and for the MA or MTS 28 semester hours if transferring from a 2 or 3 year degree program.
-For field education to be counted for advanced standing in an MA degree, it must be in an appropriate area of study. - Advanced Standing: Students who previously have completed a masters degree in a related field either at Garrett-Evangelical, another ATS accredited seminary, or another accredited institution, and who are now seeking to enroll in a second masters degree may petition the academic dean for advanced standing in that second program.
+For field education to be counted for advanced standing in an MA degree, it must be in an appropriate area of study. - Incoming students must apply for their transfer credit to be accepted; transfer credit is granted at the discretion of the faculty. - Advanced Standing: Students who previously have completed a master's degree in a related field either at Garrett-Evangelical, another ATS accredited seminary, or another accredited institution, and who are now seeking to enroll in a second master's degree may petition the academic dean for advanced standing in that second program.
 Advanced standing may be granted (1) without credit by exempting students from some courses but not reducing the total number of academic credits required for the degree, or (2) with credit by reducing the number of hours required for the degree.
-Advanced standing with credit cannot be automatically granted on the basis of ministerial or life experience. - Students seeking advanced standing must demonstrate, by appropriate written assessment (either a written exam or paradigmatic assignment), to the faculty responsible for the specific courses, that they have the knowledge, competence, or skills that would normally be provided by those courses for which they have been admitted with advanced standing.
+Advanced standing with credit cannot be automatically granted on the basis of ministerial or life experience.

-If advanced standing is granted with credit on the basis of appropriate evaluation, no more than 1/6 of the total credits required for the degree may be granted in this way.
+- Students seeking advanced standing must demonstrate, by appropriate written assessment (either a written exam or paradigmatic assignment), to the faculty responsible for the specific courses, that they have the knowledge, competence, or skills that would normally be provided by those courses for which they have been admitted with advanced standing. - If advanced standing is granted with credit on the basis of appropriate evaluation, no more than 1/6 of the total credits required for the degree may be granted in this way.